51Degrees/documentation/src/examples/customelement/onpremise.md

 }
 ```

-Now the internal implementation of it will implement a 'getter' and add an 'setter' for `StarSign` in the
+Now the internal implementation of it will implement a 'getter' and add a 'setter' for `StarSign` in the
 same way as `Age`.
 ```{cs}
 //internal class AgeData : ElementDataBase, IAgeData